philipbelesky/inter-ui/README.md

-# Typeface-Inter-UI
+# Typeface-Inter

-The CSS and web font files to easily self-host the [Inter UI font family](https://rsms.me/inter/) created by [Rasmus Andersson](https://rsms.me).
+The CSS and web font files to easily self-host the [Inter font family](https://rsms.me/inter/) created by [Rasmus Andersson](https://rsms.me).

 This repository is just a means of more easily distributing the font.
 It tracks the  releases of the main [inter repository](https://github.com/rsms/inter) as best as I am able.